dmh247365/30-days-of-code-log-r1/README.md

 **3. Book: "The Checklist Manifesto"**
    - Read: Intro & Ch.1 The problem of extreme complexity
      - Key takeout(s):
-     - 'one needs to practice to achieve mastery, a body of experience before one achieves real success."
+     - 'one needs to practice to achieve mastery, a body of experience before one achieves real success.'
      - However that alone is not the answer as mistakes are still made by even the most well trained and intentioned individuals.

 **Links:**